hza/askGPT/README.md

 The goal is to determine the minimum amount of training data required to achieve effective results with a minimal dataset.

+Spoiler: the model occasionally produces answers, but results can vary.

 ## Nano Dataset

 The nano dataset consists of simple sentences about capitals and countries, designed for quick experimentation and testing.